nfriedri/CLS-Platform/README.md

 ## Download Data

 For downloading all model data that is included per default to the app, execute the command "install_models.py --download-all" after the requirements are installed.
-The cross-lingual TLDR generation models need to be downloaded from the following link, unzipped and moved to the models directory.
+The cross-lingual TLDR generation models need to be downloaded from the following link, unzipped and moved to the models directory: https://tinyurl.com/cl-models

 ## Installation Manual